French emigration (1789–1815): Start of revolution

 When the Estates General convened in May 1789 and aired out their political grievances, many members of each estate found themselves in agreement with the idea that the bulk of France, the Third Estate, was carrying the tax burden without equitable political representation.
-They even took the Tennis Court Oath and swore to pursue their political goals and committing to drafting a constitution which codified equality.
+Those interested in political change declared themselves a National Assembly; in the Tennis Court Oath they committed themselves to drafting a constitution which codified equality.
 Soon, the ideologies of fair and equal treatment by the government and liberation from the old regime diffused throughout France.

 First émigrés

 While Abbé Sièyes and several other men of the First and Second Estates supported the Third Estate's desire for equality, several members of the clergy and nobility were averse to it.
 Under the old regime, they were accustomed with a certain quality of living and with the right to pass this life to their children.
 The Revolution was looking to remove all privilege in an effort to make everyone politically equal, so the first émigrés, or emigrants, were proponents of the old order and chose to leave France although emigration abroad was still allowed.

 The summer of 1789 saw the first voluntary émigrés.
 Many of them were members of the nobility who migrated out of fear sparked by the Storming of the Bastille in July 1789.
 Notable émigrés include Madames Adélaïde and Victoire, aunts of King Louis XVI, who on 19 February 1791 started their journey to Rome to live nearer to the Pope.
 However, their journey was stopped by and largely debated by the National Assembly who feared that their emigration implied that King Louis and his family would soon follow suit.
 While this fear eventually resulted in the Day of Daggers and later the King's attempt to escape Paris, the Madames were permitted to continue their journey after statesman Jacques-François de Menou joking about the Assembly's preoccupation with the actions of "two old women".

 Upon settling in neighbouring countries such as Great Britain, they assimilated well and maintained a certain level of comfort in their new lifestyles.
 It was a significant emigration and marked the presence of many royalists outside France where they could be safe, alive and await their opportunity to reenter the French political climate.
 However, events in France made the prospect of return to their former way of life uncertain.
 In November 1791, France passed a law demanding that all noble émigrés return by January 1, 1792.
 If they chose to disobey, their lands would be confiscated and sold, and any later attempt to re-enter the country would result in execution.

-However, the majority of the émigrés left France not in 1789. at the crux of the revolution, but in 1792 after warfare had broken out.
+However, the majority of the émigrés left France not in 1789, at the outset of the revolution, but in 1792 after warfare had broken out and the Revolution had entered a more radical phase.
 Unlike the privileged classes who had voluntarily fled earlier, those displaced by war were driven out by fear for their lives and were of lower status and lesser or no means.